hphelion/documentation/cloudos/develop.md

 * Graffiti: http://my_server:21071/?token=&lt;keystone-token-value>

-On your cloud, replace &lt;my_server> with the your cloud controller node's IP or DNS value.
+On your cloud, replace &lt;my_server> with the your Cloud Controller node's IP or DNS value.
 See the next topic for the steps to generate or copy the Keystone v2 token used in REST calls.